 Buffalo hunting and indigenous nomadic life was intersected by Mexican land grants and penitente moradas.
 This area includes the oldest town in Colorado (San Luis), and the oldest parish in Colorado (Our Lady of Guadalupe in Conejos).
 Several of the large tracts of land were once land grants from Spain, including the area of the Baca National Wildlife Refuge, and what has since become the Forbes-Trinchera.

 Explorer Zebulon Pike was the first American to provide a detailed description of this area.
 Captured by Spanish soldiers in 1807, near the area of Pike’s Stockade, this rebuilt structure is a symbol of westward expansion and exploration.
 Pike’s foray in the Valley was followed by the military, sheepherders, Mormon settlement, mining, railroads, cattle ranchers and Japanese farmers.

-The San Luis Valley Ecosystem Council serves on the Board of Directors for the heritage area, and is working hard to help implement 501C3 status.
+The San Luis Valley Ecosystem Council serves on the Board of Directors for the heritage area, and were instumental in helping to obtain 501C3 status.
 We also work to provide input into the preservation and protection of the overall environmental, geographical, and cultural landscape of this unique area where Spanish, Anglo and Native American cultures converged.